 Discover Van Doesburg

-The search portal will highlight four themes and subjects from the Van Doesburg collection – Galerie de L'Effort moderne, stained glass, the tesseract, and the Aubette.
+The search portal will highlight four themes and subjects from the Van Doesburg collection – Galerie de L'Effort Moderne, stained glass, the tesseract, and Café Aubette.
 Get to know Van Doesburg's work through drawings, models, photographs and blueprints, which can now be viewed online in high resolution.

 In addition, many other projects in the Disclosing Architecture programme are being initiated or further developed.